entropyxyz/entropy-core/crates/test-cli/README.md

 `cargo run -p test-cli -- sign Alice 'My message to sign' deadbeef1234`

+If signing is successful, a [`RecoverableSignature`](https://docs.rs/synedrion/latest/synedrion/struct.RecoverableSignature.html) object will be displayed containing the 64 byte secp256k1 signature encoded as hex, as well as a [`RecoveryId`](https://docs.rs/synedrion/latest/synedrion/ecdsa/struct.RecoveryId.html).

 ### Store program

 As we saw above the `register` command can store a program when you register.
 If you just want to store a program you can use the `store-program` command.

+You need to give the account which will store the program, and the path to a program binary file you wish to store, for example:

+`cargo run -p test-cli -- store-program Alice ./crates/testing-utils/example_barebones_with_auxilary.wasm`

 ### Update programs